 8. Tower Bridge

 Tower Bridge is without a doubt the most iconic bridge in London.
 That’s mainly because of its distinctive twin towers that dominate the area near the Tower of London.
-The bridge was designed in such a way to resemble this famous castle in England.
+The bridge was designed in such a way as to resemble this famous castle in England.

-What’s remarkable about this Gothic Revival building is that the towers consist of a steel structure and the distinctive towers are merely clad Cornish granite and Portland stone.
+What’s remarkable about this Gothic Revival building is that the towers consist of a steel structure and the distinctive towers are merely clad in Cornish granite and Portland stone.
 Despite this notion, it’s by far the most impressive Gothic Revival bridge in the world.